 I hope you find time to make this recipe this weekend!
-Perfect cookies to offer to those we like the most and for these colder days.
-They are crispy crackers and fudgy at the same time, style “brownies”.
-No flour, so perfect for those who do not consume gluten.
-Then I want to know if you liked it :)
+Perfect cookies to give as gifts to those we love most and for these colder days.
+They are crunchy and fudgy at the same time, like brownies.
+Flourless, so perfect for those who don't consume gluten.
+I want to know if you liked them :)

 Makes 20 cookies